nunofonseca/msi/README.md

 ### Docker

-A docker file is provided in the top level of msi: msi.dockerfile
+A docker file is provided in the top level of MSI (Dockerfile) that will wrap everything required to run a MSI analysis.
+This facilitates the setup and installation of MSI, and track all software versions used in the analyses.
+See the [Docker userguide](https://docs.docker.com/) for more details.

+Alternatively you may install the software from source following the instructions provided next.
+A 64 bit computer with an up to date Linux OS installed will be required.

+#### Pre-built docker image with MSI

+A pre-built image with the latest version of MSI can be dowloaded with the following command:

+`docker pull docker.pkg.github.com/nunofonseca/msi/image:latest`

+##### Creating a docker image with MSI

-A docker image with MSI can be created by running the following command:
+A docker image containing MSI can be created, after downloading MSI, by running the following command:

-`docker build -f msi.dockerfile -t "msi/latest" .`
+`docker build -f Dockerfile -t msi/latest .`

+See the [Docker userguide](https://docs.docker.com/) for more details.

+##### How to run MSI in a docker container

+Next we provide two ways of running a MSI container in non-interactive mode.

+TODO TODO

+See the [Docker userguide](https://docs.docker.com/) for more details on how to run containers in interactive and non-interactive mode.

 ### Installation

 There are two main options to install MSI: